dockstore/dockstore-documentation/docs/faq.rst

 How do I use workflows that I find on Dockstore?
 ------------------------------------------------
 If you want to run the workflow locally, you can :doc:`use the Dockstore CLI to download and run the workflow </launch-with/launch>`.
-Alternatively, you can run the workflow using a cloud platform by clicking the "launch with" button on the right side of the workflow entry.
+Alternatively, you can run the workflow using a cloud platform by clicking the "Launch With" button on the right side of the workflow entry.

 .. _what-is-a-verified-tool-or-workflow: